velmurugan-balasubramanian/framework-doc/src/vue/README.md

 you can find a sample app that addresses passing down of props to the child component in this [link](#)

-## Rendering App in multiple app locations
+### Render App in multiple app locations

-One of the most significant feature of the Freshworks developer platform is to render an app in multiple locations, and it can be achieved by defining multiple template `html` files in manifest.json like shown in the example below
+One of the most significant features of the Freshworks developer platform is to render an app in multiple locations, and it can be achieved by defining multiple template `html` files in manifest.json like shown in the example below

 _manifest.json_